TheCzar1994/bsaber/src/collections/posts/totalbs-interview-with-swifter.md

 # Interview with Swifter

 ### Q: Tell us who you are!
-Your name, how long you’ve been playing Beat Saber, what got you started playing, what got you started modding, hobbies, etc.
+Your name, how long you’ve been playing Beat Saber, what got you started playing, what got you started modding, hobbies, etc

 **A:** I'm Swifter!
 I've been doing stuff in Beat Saber for about 5 years or so now, I started mapping around November 2019.
 I'm known for my visual art that I make in the game, mostly by the infamous "Somewhere Out There" map that blew up around 3 years ago.
 But I've done more since and have a lot of passion for making beautiful audio-visual-physical experiences.
 I am extremely passionate about music, I have a wonderful circle of friends who make some of my favorite music and I've even began producing some myself.
 In general I would describe myself as a programmer, artist, and producer.